 When people buy your product, the orders are printed, packaged, and delivered by your Print Provider.
 You pay your supplier for their materials and work.
 What’s left is your profit.

 Let’s say you pay $9 for a t-shirt with your custom design on it.
 You list it on your website for $25.
 Someone buys it, and your printing partner receives and fulfills the order.
 You sold it for $25, paid $9 to the supplier, and earned $16.

 Simple, Isn’t It?

 The best part is you only have to pay for what you’ve sold, which means little to no capital risk.
 Also, you don’t need to worry about your inventory space or shipping.
 You can focus on growing your business to help you make a living without a job.

 Pros and Cons

 Of course, POD sounds like an easy way to make a living, but that isn’t entirely true.
-There are drawbacks and benefits to it that must be considered before making a move.
+It has drawbacks and benefits that must be considered before making a move.